IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 A common question people ask when hearing about a fruitarian diet is "Isn't that too much sugar from fruit?"
 But, as every diabetic patient who has been instructed to count carbs knows, dietary sugar intake has no greater effect on blood sugar levels than the same amount of calories from starch.
 All starch food must be digested to glucose before it can be used by the body for energy, so it makes sense to make fruit a significant source of carbohydrates in your diet.
-People who load up on bread, crackers, potatoes, rice, beans, corn, oatmeal, pastries, breakfast cereals, and pasta are misguided in accusing fruit eaters of taking in too much sugar because these people are producing just as much or more sugar through digestion.
+People who load up on bread, crackers, potatoes, rice, beans, corn, peas, lentils, oatmeal, pastries, breakfast cereals, and pasta are misguided in accusing fruit eaters of taking in too much sugar because these people are producing just as much or more sugar through digestion.
 And that's in addition to consuming refined sugar added to processed foods as well as natural sugars in dairy products.
 The so-called feelings of "satiety" provided by cooked starch foods are often just fatigue and drowsiness brought on by prolonged digestive strain.

 Research studies showing that fructose is harmful were based on refined carbohydrates such as high fructose corn syrup and pure sucrose, not on natural whole food like fruit.
 Sugar in natural food is combined in organic compounds with vitamins and minerals which are stripped away in processing.
 In the body, refined sugar and other refined carbohydrates like white bread and white rice leach out these missing nutrients from bone and other tissue during metabolism.